 - Now every time you run your request, it will automatically use the latest value from your date cell.

 When you reference a list of cells, API Connector will cycle through the requests and print out the results one after another in a single sheet.
 This is called a multi-query request (for more information, check this article: Multi-Query Requests)

 Note that request URLs and request bodies can be edited only in custom requests.
-Multi-query cell references aren't currently available for requests configured through the preset application menu.
+Multi-query cell references aren't available for requests configured through the preset application menu.

-Syntax - request URLs
+Syntax - list of request URLs

 Cell references should be listed one after the other on separate lines: